brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 categories: [ "ibm1620" ]
 ---

+It's hard to believe I'm writing an post about electric typewriters.
+You would think I'd have better things to do.
+This is no ordinary typewriter.

 # Interesting Clock Feature

 While studying the clock generation logic [as described in my last post](/ibm1620/2024/06/25/clocks-working.html), I was puzzled by an input signal called -S HOLD TR P1 that comes from page 01.64.12.1 way towards the back of volume 3 of Dave's ALD set.
-Normally you'd think of the system clock as a __driver__ of all computer activity, so seeing a logic input to the clock tree caught my attention.
-I'll get into this in more detail later, but the ALD page where this signal originates is called **I┘O CONTROL** and, among other things, it is defines the start of the integration with the I/O typewriter.
+Normally you'd think of the system clock as a __driver__ of all computer activity, so seeing a logic *input* to the clock tree caught my attention.
+I'll get into this in more detail in a future post, but the ALD page where this signal originates is called **I┘O CONTROL** and, among other things, it defines the start of the integration with the I/O typewriter.

 Long story short: the 1620's system clock is stopped (completely) during I/O operations to allow the slow mechanical devices - including the humans in front of them - to do their jobs.
-You're screaming along at 1 MHz until one of the I/O instructions comes along, at which point you slam on the breaks and the entire machine is halted until that operation can finish.
-This is very strange by today's standard, but the concept of asynchronous I/O does not exist on the 1620.
+It's like you're flying down the highway at 1 MHz until one of the I/O instructions comes along, at which point you slam on the breaks and the entire machine is halted until that operation finishes.
+If someone executes a Read Numerically (RN 36) instruction and then gets called for dinner the whole machine is just stuck.
+This is very strange by today's standard, but the concept of asynchronous I/O did not exist on the 1620.

 This revelation led me to examine the 20 or so ALD pages related to the I/O typewriter.
 Those